 About Flanders Festival Ghent

-Flanders Festival Ghent is a member of the Federation of Flanders Music Festivals (FMiV) and the European Festival Association (EFA).
+Flanders Festival Ghent is a member of the Federation of Flanders Music Festivals (FMiV) and the European Festivals Association (EFA).

 Flanders Festival Ghent is an international music festival centred on a high-quality classical repertoire but also ready to take the odd artistic risk.
 In Ghent and the surrounding East-Flanders province, the Festival acts as the mortar among cultural centres and the link between a glorious past and a fascinating present.
 Reaching out to an ever wider audience, the Festival is a valuable addition to the existing cultural scene.